cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 As covered in the [gRPC API section](#grpc-api), it would be preferable to implement some form of access control for sensitive, data companion-specific APIs.
-At least **basic HTTP authentication** should be implemented for these endpoints, where credentials should be obtained from an `.htpasswd` file, using the same format as [Apache `.htpasswd` files][htpasswd], whose location is set in the CometBFT configuration file.
+Two main possibilities are considered here for access control:

-`.htpasswd` files are relatively standard and are supported by many web servers.
+1. Only allow the `DataCompanionService` to be exposed via a gRPC endpoint bound to `localhost`.
+This, however, only caters for deployments run on VMs, and not for those running in Docker containers.
+In general, in a containerized environment, it would be preferable to have the companion run in a separate container to the node, such that it fails and recovers independently of the node.

-The format is relatively straightforward to parse and interpret.
+2. Implement **basic HTTP authentication** on the `DataCompanionService`, where credentials should be obtained from an `.htpasswd` file, using the same format as [Apache `.htpasswd` files][htpasswd], whose location is set in the CometBFT configuration file.

-We should strongly consider only supporting the bcrypt encryption option for passwords stored in `.htpasswd` files.
+   `.htpasswd` files are relatively standard and are supported by many web servers. bcrypt encryption for passwords stored in `.htpasswd` files is strongly recommended here.

 ### Configuration